Optimization of lenslet arrays for PRIMA Kinetic Inductance Detectors: Bonding

 Similar to the optical characterization of Parylene-C described in Section \ref{sec:ar_coating}, we prepared a 77 \textmu m thick free-standing Epo-Tek 301 epoxy sample and measured its spectral transmission at 5 K using an FTS, as shown in Figure \ref{fig:fts}.
 While the epoxy's broad absorption feature lies below the shortest PRIMA wavelength, transmission for Band~1 is comparatively lower than that for Band~4.
 Using this FTS data, we calculated that the epoxy bond layer needs to be below 1~\textmu m and 6~\textmu m for Band~1 and Band~4, respectively, to meet the 5\% loss requirement for PRIMA.
 The thicker silicon die used for Band~1 (see Section \ref{sec:lens_design}) provides the mechanical stiffness required to withstand the higher bond forces necessary for producing thinner bond layers.

 To validate our bonding process, we performed destructive sectioning and lapping of test arrays to accurately measure the bond layer thickness.
 We measured bond thicknesses of 1 -- 4 \textmu m for the thinner Band~4 dies and achieved thicknesses of $<$ 1 \textmu m for the thicker Band~1 dies, meeting the PRIMA requirements.
+We have cryogenically tested prototype lenslet-detector arrays with the epoxy bonding layer down to $\sim$~50~mK bath temperature \cite{day2024} and plan to fully characterize the kilo-pixel arrays in flight-like packaging \cite{bradford2025}.